 Vintage 2012 / Good effort!
 A smell with some flowers, jasmin, flint and minerals.
 Expressive and beautiful smell.
 Juicy taste with high bitters and nice acidity, a good food wine.
 I paired it with a small waldorf salad, cantonese beef with eggs and tomato and cheese (cantal + blue).
 It worked out well for all.
-Good New Zealand riesling. — 2 months ago
+Good New Zealand riesling. — a year ago

 In the middle of dog days of summer, when the late afternoon sun is blazing and the breeze is heavy with humidity, opening a chilled bottle of crisp, fruity and zesty Sauvignon Blanc is too great a temptation to resist.